Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 Hyren nodded.
 “I mean, they’re clearly not here anymore.
 I’ve seen similar things happen on other planets.
 The Alxuin probably sealed off these caves when they were besieged to protect their treasure.”

 “You must see a lot in your job,” the girl said, scanning the murals again.

 “More than you can dream of,” Hyren said, and in spite of himself he grinned.
 He wanted to tell her all of his stories, because she actually wanted to listen.
 He caught himself and forced a frown back onto his face, not willing to lose his professional composure in front of anyone else.

 “Hey guys!”
 Blynn said.
 “Check me out!”
 She sat sideways on the throne, a large, gold-petaled crown perched lopsided on her head as she shook her fist.
 “Bow before me, peons!
 I am Empress Blynn the 679th, eminent sovereign of all the land!”

 Terra laughed and bowed low.
-“All hail Her Gloriousness!” the human said.
+“All hail Her Gloriousness!”

 The Zafara picked up an amethyst-encrusted staff from beside the throne and twirled it around before pointing it at Terra.
 “As my first decree of the day,” Blynn said, “I hereby bestow upon you the title of Imperial Dinner-Haver!”

-Terra caught her breath and then laughed again. “’Dinner-Haver’, huh?” she asked.
+Terra caught her breath and then laughed again. “’Dinner-Haver’, huh?”

 “Yeah, I’m starved!”
 Blynn said.
 She threw away the sceptre and headdress and bounded down from the throne, running back to them.
 “Between walking all day and running into one of Sloth’s commanders and finding the ruins of a lost civilization…” She shoved her head and arms into her pack, her tail waving behind her as she rustled around.
 “Makes a Zafara pretty hungry, y’know?”